Johnlon/spam-1/README.md

 It's online which is cool but for some reason when I was playing originally I got stuck and gave up.
 There does seem to be a community of project folk have worked that you can form and extend.
-Looking again just now after having spent two weeks with Evo I think CircuitVerse looks pretty decent; however I still can't work out how to make
+Loads of existing circuits to play with and learn from.
-CV's plot feature work (Logism's Cronogram was useful to me).
+Looking again just now after having spent two weeks with Evo I think CircuitVerse looks pretty decent; however I still can't work out how to make CircuitVerse's plot feature work (Logism's Cronogram was useful to me).
-So, might be worth considering.
+So, CircuitVerse might be worth considering.

 [Digital](https://github.com/hneemann/Digital)